The definitive guide to talking to women and not weirding them out.

 Here’s what to do when you need the balls to perform:

-Check out Wikipedia’s post for more on calming yourself during an anxiety attack.
-There are some good breathing exercises and more to take control of your nerves.
+Check out Wikipedia’s post for more about calming yourself during an anxiety attack.
+There are some good breathing exercises in there plus a few more on how to take control of your nerves.

 Another way to come across as creepy is by being unable to read others.
 Pay attention to body language.
 If she’s moving away don’t move closer.
 If she leans away, she’s not comfortable.
 When you learn to read the signs it’s easier to make women comfortable and create a connection.
 They’ll feel at ease when you introduce yourself.